capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/get-NFT.md

 ## Step 2: Sending the request to the Indexer

-Once the query is ready, you can make the request to our Indexer instances by providing both the indexer endpoint and the query.
+Once the query is ready, you can request our Indexer instances by providing both the indexer endpoint and the query.

-Replace _NFT_ID_ in the following code snippet with the Capsule NFT ID previouly generated in ["How to mint a Capsule NFT on-chain"](/for-developers/guides/NFT/capsule-NFT/mint-capsule-NFT):
+Replace _NFT_ID_ in the following code snippet with the Capsule NFT ID previously generated in ["How to mint a Capsule NFT on-chain"](/for-developers/guides/NFT/capsule-NFT/mint-capsule-NFT):

 ```typescript showLineNumbers
 import { request, gql } from "graphql-request";